riga/cms-hlt-parser/README.md

 > `> law run hltp.GatherMCFilters [parameters]`

 Gathers information about the `EDFilter` names of several trigger paths used for MC production.
 The menus are obtained by querying the respective first files of some datasets.
-The ouptut is a list of dictionaries `{menu, datasets, paths}`, where `paths` itself is a list of dictionaries `{name, filters}`.
+The output is a list of dictionaries `{menu, datasets, paths}`, where `paths` itself is a list of dictionaries `{name, filters}`.
 The summary consists of two tables.
 The first table shows which `"HLT path(s)"` belong to which `"HLT menu"` as found in which `"Dataset(s)"`.
 The second table contains the actual filter names.
 The columns are `"HLT path(s)"`, `"HLT menu(s)"` and `"Filter names"`.

 Parameters: